websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 DXP depends on OSGi modules (OSGi Dependencies ZIP) and a database driver.

 1. Unzip the OSGi Dependencies ZIP file into the `[Liferay Home]/osgi` folder (create this folder if it doesn't exist).
 Liferay's OSGi runtime depends on these modules.
-1. The DXP 7.4+ WAR file includes drivers for MariaDB, MySQL, and PostgreSQL.
+1. The DXP 7.4+ WAR file includes drivers for MariaDB and PostgreSQL.
 Earlier DXP WARs don't have them.
 If your DXP WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to the domain's `lib` folder.
 Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.

 ```{note}
 A Hypersonic database is bundled with DXP and is useful for testing purposes. **Do not** use HSQL for production instances.